My values are kindness, compassion, belonging, self-expression, healing and sovereignty.

 You Might Also Want to Know

-I work to educate myself beyond the blinders of my experience, and choose to support environmental and social justice causes with my donations.
-I’m a life-long learner currently studying the intersection of intergenerational trauma, neuroscience and resilience.
+I support environmental and social justice causes with my donations, and am a life-long learner currently studying the intersection of intergenerational trauma, neuroscience and resilience.

 A few of my favorite writers are Maxine Hong Kingston, Diana Abu-Jaber, Kiese Laymon, Joy Harjo, Mary Oliver, Elizabeth Alexander, Saeed Jones, Martha Beck, Chanel Miller and many others.